 We started a garden ministry at the church about five years ago.
 When we have a harvest of collard greens or such, we give those away for free in the community.
 We had grant funding initially, but now it’s solely church-funded.
 I’m looking to partner with Dr. Heber Brown III soon to make the garden sustainable.

 Also, we are very connected to our neighborhood schools.
 We provide both manhood and womanhood training programs that feature an Afrocentric rite of passage process.
 We help prepare the students for adulthood and what it means to live a spiritual and prosperous life.
 Near the end of each two-year program, we take them to Ghana for their rites of passage crossover.

 And then there’s the outreach advocacy that we do.
 We have some church members who are marchers.
 They are out there with their signs.
 Meanwhile, others don’t want to protest in the streets, but they will prepare a warm meal for the marchers.
 I tell my congregation to find their own lane and not feel pressured to move beyond their personal, unique calling to social justice.

 What will be the biggest social justice issues for 2022?

 We also have a problem with police training.
 Police are often brought into situations that they are not really equipped to manage.
-They are often called in to deal with mental health issues, or issues in the school and then, of course, those situations are then treated like a criminal interaction.
+They are often called in to deal with mental health issues or issues in the school, and then, of course, those situations are then treated like criminal interaction.

 Also, coming out of this pandemic, it has been made blatantly clear the health disparities that exist in the Black community as far as access to healthcare.
-We have to look at all of the underlying conditions that made us more susceptible to contract and die from COVID-19.
+We have to look at all of the underlying conditions that made us more susceptible to contracting and dying from COVID-19.
 Healthcare hasn’t been equal.